-Typing Games by Grade Level
+Typing Practice for Kids by Grade

 Pre-K

-Ages 3-4 · 1 games
+Ages 3-4 · 2 games

 Introduce your preschooler to the keyboard with simple, fun letter recognition games.
 No reading required — just match the letters they see and hear.